abbbi/qmpbackup/README.md

 must match the devices "node" name (use the *info --show blockdev* option to get a list of attached block devices considered for backup)

-If only specific disks should be saved, use option *--include*.
+If only specific disks should be saved, use the *--include* option.

 Filesystem Quisce
 -----------------